JamelSyr/discord-botcreator/readme.md

 ```

 ## Documentation
-#### Note: If you are using the methods without the `start()` method, you need to set the user data using the `setSelectedToken(userData)` method before using the methods!
-The `userData` object is the user account data that owns the bot you want to manage.
+<h4>Note: If you are using the methods without the `start()` method, you need to set the user data using the `setSelectedToken(userData)` method before using the methods!
+The `userData` object is the user account data that owns the bot you want to manage.</h4>

 - `userData` object =>
 ```json